 Adventurers around the globe like to leave their footprint at mt.
-Everest base camp, no doubt the world’s top adventure destination.
+Everest base camp is no doubt the world’s top adventure destination.
 Mt.
-Everest has two base camps one on the north side in Tibet at 5150 meters and the other in Southside in Nepal at 5365 m.
-One can drive to North Tibetan base camp thus it is no more adventure walking rather it is a driving tour.
-Nepal side Everest base camp hiking trip takes 10 – 14 days to complete through the challenging terrain.
-The trek to Everest base camp is within the reach of average fit people.
+Everest has two base camps, one on the north side in Tibet at 5150 meters and the other on Southside in Nepal at 5365 m.
+One can drive to the North Tibetan base camp.
+Thus, it is no more adventure walking; instead, it is a driving tour.
+Nepal side Everest base camp hiking takes 10 – 14 days to complete through the challenging terrain.
+The trek to Everest base camp is within reach of ordinary, fit people.

-The unfortunate fact is that every year trekkers are dying on the Himalayan trekking and some of the trekkers have not a good adventure experience at all.
+The unfortunate fact is that every year trekkers are dying in the Himalayan trekking, and some of the trekkers do not have a good adventure experience at all.
 Thus the BIG question is How to trek to the safe Everest base camp?
 What could be the best Tips to do the walking adventure safely?

-Depending on our 2 decades-long treks leading and organizing experience we have set out some Tips to do the EBC trek in a safe way – which could be helpful to any trekker who is planning to do the trekking in the Himalayas.
+Depending on our two-decades-long treks leading and organizing experience, we have set out some Tips to do the EBC trek safely – which could be helpful to any trekker planning to do the trekking in the Himalayas.

 Top 10 Tips from Experts on Safe Everest Base Camp